synzen/MonitoRSS/docs/article-diagnostics-ux-spec.md

 - Some outcomes are feed-level (first run applies to all articles)
 - Provides plain-language explanation without expanding every row

-**Threshold:** For feed-level states like "First Run", threshold is effectively 1 (if one article has it, all do).
-For per-article outcomes, show when pattern is dominant.
+**Threshold:** For feed-level states like "Learning", threshold is effectively 1 (if one article has it, all do).
+For "Previously Seen" (duplicate-id), threshold is 100% (all articles must have this outcome).
+For other per-article outcomes, show when pattern is dominant.

 ### No Connections State